Right or Wrong? You Decide.

 PAY THE ULTIMATE PRICE IN THE NAME OF JUSTICE.

-FORMER DEATH ROW INMATE AND DEATH ROW WARDEN
+DEATH ROW INMATE AND DEATH ROW WARDEN

 PUT YOU IN THE FRONT ROW OF AN EXECUTION

-AND CHALLENGE YOU TO MAKE A DECISION:
+AND CHALLENGE YOU TO TAKE A STAND:

 “RIGHT OR WRONG?
 YOU DECIDE.”